Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 **Prerequisite:** :weapon-prop-ammunition: **Ammunition**, :weapon-prop-finesse: **Finesse**, or :weapon-prop-light: **Light** property

-If you hit a creature with this weapon and deal damage to the creature, you have :d20-adv: **Advantage** on your next :d20-attack: **Attack Roll** against that creature before the end of your next turn.
+If you hit a creature with this weapon and deal damage to the creature, you have :d20-adv: **Advantage** on your next attack roll against that creature before the end of your next turn.

 ---